[Map – Science Paper Published in 2016; Source: https://worldmapper.org/maps/science-paperspublished-2016/]

 “[i]t both embeds and is embedded in social practices, identities, norms, conventions, discourses, instruments and institutions… .”18

-They also ask the same question for all four cases: “under what conditions, scientific knowledge, produced in varied regimes of openness in different contexts and with the participation of diverse actors, can be utilized to address, and perhaps even resolve, social problems.”
+They investigate all four cases, asking the same questions: “Under what conditions, scientific knowledge, produced in varied regimes of openness in different contexts and with the participation of diverse actors, can be utilized to address and perhaps even resolve social problems.”
 19

-At the outset, they squarely situate their location in Latin American societies, which have had the historical and sociopolitical problems of effectively using locally generated scientific knowledge.20 They succinctly capture the region’s relationship to scientific knowledge, citing Losego and Arvanitis that “[n]on-hegemonic countries are dominated in the international division of scientific work.”21 They further point out that the scientific elites in their region prioritize publishing articles in high-impact international journals and are essentially “co-opted to work on projects with international cooperation,” as they are under cognitive control by their hegemonic colleagues.22
+At the outset, they squarely situate their location in Latin American societies, which have had the historical and sociopolitical problems of effectively using locally generated scientific knowledge.20 They succinctly capture the region’s relationship to scientific knowledge, citing Losego and Arvanitis, who say that “[n]on-hegemonic countries are dominated in the international division of scientific work.”21 They also point out that the scientific elites in their region prioritize publishing articles in high-impact international journals and are essentially “co-opted to work on projects with international cooperation,” as they are under cognitive control by their hegemonic colleagues.22

-One of the cases Ferpozzi et al. cover is biomedical and genomic research on Chagas disease.23 The disease is endemic in Latin America, with strong local needs to find effective treatments.
-The research on the disease is international in scope and has a long history going back to the 70s, involving such organizations as the World Health Organization, Doctors Without Borers and the Bill & Melinda Gates Foundation.
-While the dynamics of knowledge production are “highly dependent on the institutional, symbolic, and material support” provided by these organizations, “the global biomedical actors” hardly address local needs, even though that’s where their research takes place.24 Further, Ferpozzi et al. consider the appropriate degree of “openness” regarding the international Open Science resources, such as the genome databases developed in association with the causing organism of the disease, since they are subject to “processes of cognitive exploitation.”25 They conjecture that pharmaceutical companies could take advantage of the research largely financed by public funds and NGOs for their financial gains.
-Reviewing four cases they study, Ferpozzi et al. contemplate strategies for more effective use of scientific knowledge by local stakeholders who are seeking to address local needs in their region.
-They discuss public science forums as potential solutions, together with associated challenges.26
+One of the cases of Ferpozzi et al. on biomedical and genomic research on Chagas disease is a case in point.23 The disease is endemic in Latin America, and there is a strong need for locals to find effective treatments.
+The research on the disease is international in scope and has a long history going back to the 70s, involving such organizations as the World Health Organization, Doctors Without Borders and the Bill & Melinda Gates Foundation.
+While the dynamics of knowledge production are “highly dependent on the institutional, symbolic, and material support” provided by these organizations, “the global biomedical actors” hardly address local needs, even though that’s where their research takes place.24 Further, Ferpozzi et al. reflect on the appropriate degree of “openness” regarding the international Open Science resources, such as the genome databases developed in association with the organism causing the disease, as they are subject to “processes of cognitive exploitation.”25 For example, they are concerned about the pharmaceutical companies who could use the research largely financed by public funds and NGOs for their financial gains.
+Reviewing four cases they study, Ferpozzi et al. contemplate strategies for more effective use of scientific knowledge by local stakeholders who seek to address local needs in their region, such as public science forums as the vehicle to enhance local voices and solutions.26

-The aim of the project is to position Indigenous peoples as the knowledge producer in response to climate change.
-The project uses participatory action research design and methods,30 interviewing members of the Indigenous communities and highlighting “their understanding of the impact of climate change and the role of Indigenous Knowledge in climate change adaptation.”31 Traynor et al. describe various challenges they encountered in interpreting and navigating ethical requirements by the affiliated universities and domestic and international legal frameworks.
-For example, the university’s institutional research ethics guidelines with human subjects assume only individuals as knowledge holders despite the knowledge held collectively in the indigenous communities.
-Another example is the tension between the open data requirements of their funders and the need to adequately protect indigenous communities and their rights to their knowledge.
+Furthermore, the project aims to position Indigenous peoples as knowledge producers in response to climate change.
+The project uses participatory action research design and methods,30 interviews with members of the Indigenous communities and highlights “their understanding of the impact of climate change and the role of Indigenous Knowledge in climate change adaptation.”31 Traynor et al. describe various challenges they encountered in interpreting and navigating ethical requirements by the affiliated universities and domestic and international legal frameworks.
+For example, the university’s institutional research ethics guidelines with human subjects assume only individuals as knowledge holders despite the collective knowledge held in the indigenous communities.
+Another example is the tension between the open data requirements of their funders and the need to protect indigenous communities and their rights to their knowledge.

-Traynor et al. write that even with a strong commitment to “socially just ways of doing research, “32 it is a challenging task to interpret legal texts regarding indigenous knowledge rights according to international, national and other jurisdictional laws.
-Developing community-research contracts for the team is often an enormously difficult task.
-Furthermore, even after everything is set and done, they write that asking, “What does this mean in practice?” at every step of the research process is crucial to ensure the Indigenous knowledge holders’ rights.33
+Traynor et al. write that it is challenging to interpret legal texts regarding indigenous knowledge rights according to international, national and other jurisdictional laws, even with their strong commitment to “socially just ways of doing research.
+“32 Developing community research contracts for the team is often enormously difficult.
+Furthermore, even after everything is set and done, they write that asking, “What does this mean in practice?” at every step of the research process is crucial to ensure the Indigenous knowledge holders’ rights are being respected.33

 Conclusion

 We cannot ignore the coloniality of power associated with the mainstream Open Science discourse.
 The power of global hegemony in knowledge production is real.
-The OCDSNet projects in Contextualizing Openness demonstrate the colonial effects on the ground at their micro level in connection to the macro-level colonial influences in the varied contexts.
-One notable example would be that scientific elites and universities in the Global South sustain and reproduce its coloniality by not necessarily contributing to solving the problems faced by local communities.
-Chan’s list of epistemological questions regarding science and knowledge needs to be taken seriously among Open Science practitioners as it would provide the first step toward negotiating the use of scientific knowledge to benefit local communities.
+The OCDSNet projects in Contextualizing Openness demonstrate the colonial effects on the ground at their micro level by connecting them to the macro-level colonial influences in the varied contexts.
+One notable example would be that scientific elites and universities in the Global South sustain and reproduce its coloniality by aligning with the political power of the North and in turn not contributing to solving the problems faced by local communities.
+Chan’s list of epistemological questions regarding science and knowledge needs to be taken seriously among Open Science practitioners as it would provide the initial step toward negotiating the use of scientific knowledge to benefit local communities.

 Sources: